downbeat/senseye/SENSEYE_V1.md

 #### Glasses Assembly

-Rather than duplicate the information here, I will refer to my old instructions on reproducing the SensEye system at [http://energy.eecs.umich.edu/wiki/doku.php?id=proj:insight:howto:getting_started_with_insight](http://energy.eecs.umich.edu/wiki/doku.php?id=proj:insight:howto:getting_started_with_insight).
-Ignore Step 4.
-Rather than building OpenCV from source, it is easier to install OpenCV with the package manager of your choice (e.g. apt, MacPorts).
+To assemble the SensEye v1.1 PCB (including piggybacking on the Teensy 3.0 board) refer to the schematic, board files and images of an assebled PCB such as the one above).
+The [instructions for assembling the SensEye Alpha2 (v0.2)](http://energy.eecs.umich.edu/wiki/doku.php?id=proj:insight:howto:build_insight_glasses) are still mostly relevant, with a useful BOM and instructions for wiring the imagers directly to the Teensy 3.0 board.

+##### Lithium Ion Battery

+The primary addition beyond the SensEye Alpha2 assembly instructions (and the addition of the piggyback PCB) is the Lithium Ion battery.
+SensEye v1.1 uses a single [Trustfire 10440 Lithium battery](http://www.amazon.com/TrustFire-Rechargeable-Lithium-Battery-Protected/dp/B00KTTFN68) mounted to the glasses arm opposite the PCB.
+It does not matter which goes on which arm, nor which eye the eye-facing imager is pointed at.
+In addition, any 3.7V lithium battery **with protection circuit** should work.
+However, it might be safeest to use the battery we have proven out.
+The Trustfire battery is the size of a standard AAA, so it is easy to find a terminal/holster, for example on DigiKey.  **Due to the risk of inadvertent, incorrect insertion, it is highly recommended that the battery be secured into the holster once inserted, for example with even more electrical tape.

 #### Frontend Software

-See the [README](README.md) for more instructions on running the frontend software once the glasses are assembled.
+See the [README](README.md) for more instructions on running the frontend software, including the demo, once the glasses are assembled.